zer0byte/ecppt-notes/ECPPT/network-security/enumeration.md

 Windows 2000 and higher allow us to run [SMB directly over TCP/IP](https://support.microsoft.com/en-us/kb/204279) (direct hosting), without the need to run over NetBIOS sessions.
 To do this, the TCP port 445 is used.

-Since SMB provides several features such as manipulating files, sharing, messaging, Interprocess Communication (IPC) and more, it is one of the most attractive service to explore during our enumeration phase.
+Since SMB provides several features such as manipulating files, sharing, messaging, Inter-process Communication (IPC) and more, it is one of the most attractive service to explore during our enumeration phase.

 #### 3.2.4.
 NetBIOS Commands and Tools
 We will explore different commands and tools that can be used to enumerate system information using NetBIOS.
 The one we will use the most is the famous `nbstat`.